UMutubandara/road_detect/README.md

 # road_detect
-An example of a spinning publisher/subscriber node in Python
+An example of a lane detection function using OpenCV